redis/redis-doc/topics/modules-api-ref.md

      RedisModule_CloseKey(key);
      RedisModule_ScanCursorDestroy(c);

-It is also possible to use this API from another thread while the lock is acquired durring the actuall call to `RM_Scan`, and re-opening the key each time:
+It is also possible to use this API from another thread while the lock is acquired during the actuall call to `RM_ScanKey`, and re-opening the key each time:
      RedisModuleCursor *c = RedisModule_ScanCursorCreate();
      RedisModule_ThreadSafeContextLock(ctx);
      RedisModuleKey *key = RedisModule_OpenKey(...)